jasonbrodeur/inspire-eru-2020/eru-day1.md

 3. In this example, you've used the Serial Console to establish and carry out serial communication between the Arduino and the computer.
 The setup function line ```Serial.begin(9600);``` establishes the connection, and the input argument (9600) in this case, determines the rate of information transfer, also known as the *baud* rate (9600 kilobits per second in this case).
 Clicking the dropdown on the bottom-right of the Serial Console displays the different baud rates that can be used.
 Note that the baud rate stated in the code needs to match that set in the Serial Console to receive intelligible output.

 ## Part 12: Potentiometer out, photoresistor in
+In this example, we’re going to work from the code and wiring from the previous example, and replace the potentimeter with a photoresistor.
+The point of this is to demonstrate how both of these items can be used as control devices by providing variable resistance.

+#### Your tasks:

+#### Notes